arturovm/epitome/api_doc.md

 | `409` | A JSON error object | The user is already subscribed to that feed. |

 ### Getting all Subscriptions

+#### Requesting Data in Various Formats

+You have at your disposal two formats and two options for requesting data from the server.
+You can either add the relevant path extension to the request path, or specify what kind of content you want in the `Accept` header.
+If none of these methods is used, and no data format is specified, the server defaults to returning JSON.

+##### Requesting Data in the JSON Format

+Do one of the following:

+* Set the `Accept` header to the `application/json` Internet Media Type.
+* Append `.json` to the `/subscriptions` API endpoint (e.g. `/subscriptions.json`)

+The preferred method is to use the `Accept` header, but the other method is available to provide flexibility and ease of use.

+##### Requesting Data in the OPML Format

+* Set the `Accept` header to any of the valid OPML Internet Media Types (`application/xml`, `text/xml`, `text/x-opml`).
+The preferred type is `application/xml`; the other types are available to provide flexibility.
+* Append `.opml` to the `/subscriptions` API endpoint (e.g. `/subscriptions.opml`)

+The preferred method is to use the `Accept` header, but the other method is available to provide flexibility and ease of use.

 #### `GET /subscriptions[:ext]`